No results found :(

-Which, you will probably agree, sometimes is a bit to often.
+Which is, you will probably agree, sometimes a bit too often.

 Before we start, a small note – this tutorial will give you an overview on how to manage your tax related Magento configuration, without going into specific details such as tax rates for specific products, state related taxes etc.

 Different customers can also be a subject of different tax regulations and require different set ups when it comes to selling online.

 It will rarely happen that all your customers belong to the same customer group – you will have a wholesale group, retailer group, a group for those that will not log in, newsletter subscribers etc.